StanislavaGus/Telegram_Restaurant_Bot/README.md

 ---
 # Run the application

-The application can be run by terminal command ***docker-compose up***, while containers with Rabbitmq images and databases will be started automatically in the docker.
+The application can be run by terminal command ***docker-compose up --build***, while containers with Rabbitmq images and databases will be started automatically in the docker.

 Docker image of application - https://hub.docker.com/repository/docker/marg0sav/restaurantbot/general